Christiania Bank: History

 The bank expanded out of Oslo in 1957 when it bought Elverum Kreditbank and Hamar Privatbank, and in 1959 with the acquisition of Agder Bank.
 By 1965, the bank had 18 offices outside Oslo.
 In 1973, the bank opened its first international office, in Luxembourg.
 In the 1980s, the bank further acquired Andresens Bank (in 1980), Vestfoldbanken (in 1981) and Fiskernes Bank (in 1983).

 In the last years of the 1980s, there was a major financial crisis in Norway and by 1991 the bank had used up all capital.
 To save the bank, the Government of Norway took over the bank and gave it new capital, rescuing it from bankruptcy.
 In the early years of the 1990s, the bank also bought Sunnmørsbanken and Sørlandsbanken.
 In 1995, the government reduced its ownership to 51%, listing it on the Oslo Stock Exchange, and in 1999 to 35%.
 The same year, the Swedish MeritaNordbanken bid for the bank, and in 2000 the government sold its shares and the bank became part of Nordea.
-Christiania Bank was at the time of the merger with Nordea Norway's oldest existing bank.